rapidsai/cudf/docs/source/10min.rst

 Histogramming
 ~~~~~~~~~~~~~~~~~~~~~

-Counting the number of rows with each unique value of variable
+Counting the number of occurrences of each unique value of variable.

 .. ipython:: python